rogalbert91/recreation-gov-campsite-checker/README.md

 ## Our Features / To Do

 * Integrate with our Twitter notifications
-* If no start or end date given, then default to today + 6 months as time range
+* If no start or end date given, then default to today + 6 months as time range ✅
-* Output which dates are available for given site numbers
+* Output which dates are available for given site numbers ✅
 * 1.0 - update the static file to read from with all campground ids of interest.
 2.0 - read campground ids from Google Doc instead of static file
 * Half Dome permits: https://www.recreation.gov/api/permits/234652

+## Additional Resources
+* What inspired the original by @banool: https://github.com/bri-bri/yosemite-camping
+* Additional method of finding park IDs: https://pastudan.github.io/national-parks/) from @pastudan